FZJ-IEK3-VSA/geokit/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Additional context**
-1. Which Version of geokit did you use?
+1. Which cersion of geokit did you use?
-2. Which operating system did you use?
+2. What operating system did you use (Windows, Linux, MacOs)?
-3. Please provide information about the environment that you used to execute geokit.
-Paste the output of the command "conda list" and "pip list -v"
+3. Please provide information about the environment in which you executed Geokit.
+Paste the output of the "conda list" and "pip list -v" commands.

 **conda list**

 ...

 **pip list -v**

 ...